6 Formulas and Functions

 1. Open the file.

-2. Select cell E2, insert the function COUNTIF and specify the arguments as shown in Figure 6.19.
+2. Select cell E2, insert the COUNTIF function, and specify the arguments as shown in .

 Figure 6.19: Arguments for the function COUNTIF.

-By specifying the entire column B as range, new rows with data can be added to the bottom without the need to change the formulas.
+Specifying the entire column B as the range allows you to add new rows of data to the bottom without needing to change the formulas.

 1. Click OK.